Have a Chase Sapphire Card? Here's What To Do Next

 chase personal referral offers

 All you have to do is go to the Chase refer a friend homepage, log in to your account, and generate a referral link to share with friends and family for any cards currently in your wallet.
-As long as they apply for the card through your link, you’ll earn 10,000 to 15,000 points – those points typically come within about six weeks of their card approval.
+As long as they apply for the card through your link, you'll earn bonus points – which typically come within six weeks of their card approval.

-Combine Your Points with Household Members (or Your Other Chase Cards)
+Combine Points with Household Members (or Other Chase Cards)

 Chase allows you to transfer Ultimate Rewards points to other members of your household.
 But there’s a hitch: You must share the same billing address on Chase accounts.